Skip to main content

 Get to know your orchid

 What kind of orchid do you have?
-An orchid is any flowering plant that has the male and female reproductive parts fused into a single structure, called a column.
+An orchid is any flowering plant that has the male and female reproductive parts fused into a single structure called a column.
 The flowers are symmetrical, with three petals and three sepals.
-Orchids are the largest family of flowering plants in the world, with more than 25,000 species growing in such diverse habitats as bogs, temperate woodlands, tropical rainforests, and more.
+Orchids are the largest family of flowering plants in the world, with more than 25,000 species growing in habitats such as bogs, temperate woodlands, tropical rainforests, and more.

 Getting to know your orchid’s family will give greater insight into its native growing conditions, which you can replicate at home.